-At UCLH there are opportunities to do a Regional Fellowship inside the standard training programme.
-There are also two 2 out-of-program Advanced Fellowships available at our “Block Room” – one of the few of its kind in the UK.
+At UCLH there are opportunities to do a Regional Fellowship inside the standard training programme via an SIA.
+There are also two 2 out-of-program Advanced Fellowships available at Grafton Way, our cold site orthopaedics hospital

 The clinical work includes regional techniques for

 - chronic pain

 We run a catheter service for upper limb and trauma.

 We offer a monthly Sonoclub teaching program, organised by the Fellows for the current trainees, and Fellows will get involved in regional anaesthesia training courses.

 Previous fellows have successfully attained the EDRA Part 1 and 2, and we run a viva course for the Part 2 annually.